IWXdev/IWXdev/README.md

 ## 🧠 About Me

-I am a passionate and dedicated game developer with strong experience in Godot Engi and GDScript, currently w I amUnity andC#, while also deepening my knowledge C and C++ Additionally, I am proficient with the Unix/Linux terminal and Shell scripting to streamline development workflows and automate tasks efficiently and sharing my journey here.
+I am a passionate and dedicated game developer with strong experience in Godot Engine and GDScript, currently w I amUnity andC#, while also deepening my knowledge C and C++ Additionally, I am proficient with the Unix/Linux terminal and Shell scripting to streamline development workflows and automate tasks efficiently and sharing my journey here.